samolaogun/bake/README.md

 bake()('path/to/input', 'path/to/output');
 ```

-The bake-core function—that is, the function that is returned when bake is required—returns a function which takes an input (`in.json` by default) and optionally, an output path.
+The bake.core function—that is, the function that is returned when bake is required—returns a function which takes an input (`in.json` by default) and optionally, an output path.
 If no output path is specified, the resulting XML is returned.

 ```javascript
 // transforms and formats 'in.json' into 'out.xml'